 A DJJ incident report stated that immediately after the incident, Revolte was assessed by facility medical personnel.
 The next day, according to the report, he was “vomiting and complained of nausea.”
 The report continued, “[he] was taken to medical and assessed by the facility nurse, who made a decision to send him out as a precaution.”
 There was a delay in transporting him to a local hospital, where he died a short time later.

-A Miami Herald reporter learned that guards were using honey buns as ...
+A Miami Herald reporter learned that guards were ...

 Overcrowding in Arkansas prisons and jails is straining resources, fomenting violence and resulting in an increase in lawsuits.
 The underlying cause is apparently tighter rules mandating tougher parole guidelines – which has resulted in a state prison system increasingly filled by prisoners denied parole and those re-incarcerated due to (often minor) parole violations.